-We view our team to be another sport at SJB: a varsity “Sport of the Mind”.
-Donald E. Bossi, FIRST® President, described robotics as a sport for the 21st century saying, “The skills students can learn, including teamwork, collaboration and problem solving, are the same as those learned in other sports but unlike most sports, robotics provides all students – no matter their background or physical ability – the opportunity to become a STEM (science, technology, engineering, and math) professional.”
+We view our team as another sport at SJB: a varsity “Sport of the Mind”.
+Donald E. Bossi, FIRST® President, described robotics as a sport for the 21st century saying, “The skills students can learn, including teamwork, collaboration, and problem-solving, are the same as those learned in other sports but unlike most sports, robotics provides all students – no matter their background or physical ability – the opportunity to become a STEM (science, technology, engineering, and math) professional.”

 1- Work alongside professional mentors Build and compete with a robot of our own design